Augmenta-tech/UnrealLiveLinkAugmenta-Demo/README.md

 The L_LiveLinkAugmentaDemo_LiveLinkSubjects level shows an example of controlling scene actors transforms with the Live Link subjects.

-In this level, the Augmenta Scene, Augmenta Video Output and the 3 Augmenta Objects actors were placed beforehand with the LiveLinkController components.
-Their transforms are controlled at runtime by these components.
+In this level, the AugmentaScene, AugmentaVideoOutput and the 3 AugmentaObjects actors were placed beforehand, each with a LiveLinkController component.
+Their transforms are controlled by the Live Link data, through these components.

 ![](https://github.com/Augmenta-tech/UnrealLiveLinkAugmenta/blob/main/Resources/Documentation/Images/AugmentaLiveLinkSubjects.jpg)